ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/optimizers.md

 Parameter values and gradient arrays are referenced, not copied.
 They must remain alive as long as the optimizer uses them.
 A checkpoint containing only parameter values is sufficient for inference.
-Reproducing the exact continuation of training also requires saving the optimizer's moment state and, for Adam, its step-dependent powers; the current optimizer classes do not provide a serialization API.
+Reproducing the exact continuation of training also requires saving RMSProp or Adam moment state and, for Adam, its step-dependent powers; the current optimizer classes do not provide a serialization API.
+Plain SGD has no additional numerical state to save.